gazebosim/sdf_tutorials/composition/proposal.md

     This was abandoned because it's overly complex and has sharp, jagged edges.

-2. Require `//include/static` to be stored as a tri-state value (unspecified, true, false).
+2. Require `//static` to be stored as a tri-state value (unspecified, true, false).

-    This allows the `//model/static` element to be overridden and will affect *all* models transitively included via the `//include` element, and can *only* change values from false to true; `//include/static` can only be false if all models included via the file are non-static.
+    This allows the `//static` elements to be overridden and will affect *all* nested models, and can *only* change values from false to true;
+    `//static` can only be false if all models included via the file are non-static.

     This alternative was abanoded because this is not very simple, and has relatively complicated rules.
 See